Freakscode/Freakscode/README.md

 Hi there, Gabriel's here!

-I'm a Biomedical and Software Engineering student, over here me and my team are going to share our projects with the WORLD!
+Freelance Software Engineer, over here me and my team are going to share our projects with the WORLD!

 We love the idea of creating and sharing knowledge, even if it's a simple idea